-If a reporting party wishes to remain anonymous, please call (309) 438-0268 and leave a detailed message.
+If a student wishes to report but would like to remain anonymous, please call (309) 438-0268 and leave a detailed message.
+Please understand OEOA may be limited in how we can respond to anonymous reports.

 Confidentially

 To access a Confidential Advisor 24-hours a day, please dial (309) 438-3655.
 Please note the Confidential Advisors are required to the extent provided by law to keep the report confidential.